scotthavird/remotion-docker-template/README.md

 These rules help Cursor understand the project structure, coding patterns, and development workflows for better AI assistance.

+## License

+Note that for some entities a company license is needed.
+[Read the terms here](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md).

 **Built with [Remotion](https://remotion.dev) 🎬**